Self-Gravity Effects of Ultralight Boson Clouds Formed by Black Hole Superradiance: Constructing solutions

 In the radial direction, the boundary at the black hole horizon can be derived by using Frobenius's method applied to the equations listed in Sec. \ref{sec:listing_diff_equations} (along with the synchronicity condition), while those at spatial infinity ($x=1$) follow from the assumption of asymptotic flatness.
 For the $r = r_H$ (the black hole horizon) boundary, we find

 while at the $r = \infty$ boundary we find

 In the scalar case, the above boundary conditions are equivalent to those in Ref. \cite{Herdeiro:2015gia}.
-In the vector case, the boundary conditions are equivalent to those in Ref. \cite{Herdeiro:2016tmi}, with the exception of the condition on the $H_1$ matter field at the black hole's horizon: $\partial_rH_1(r_H) = 0$ [c.f.
-Ref.~\cite{Herdeiro:2016tmi} which lists $H_1(r_H) = 0$].
+In the vector case, the boundary conditions are equivalent to those in Ref. \cite{Herdeiro:2016tmi}, with the exception of the condition on the $H_1$ matter field at the black hole's horizon: $\partial_rH_1(r_H) = 0$ [cf. Ref.~\cite{Herdeiro:2016tmi} which lists $H_1(r_H) = 0$].